HugCls/HugCls/README.md

-2025-05-03: "Life is a gift.
-Never forget to enjoy and bask in every moment you are in." - Celestine Chua
+2025-05-04: "Mastery is not a function of genius or talent, it is a function of time and intense focus applied to a particular field of knowledge." - Robert Greene